 When people shop for watches, the type of watch glass can cause a lot of confusion.
-One of the most frequently asked questions is sapphire, because this material is also used in the jewel pads inside the watch movement, and it’s also used to protect the watch dial at the very top part of the watch.
+One of the most frequently asked questions is sapphire crystal because this material is also used in the jewel pads inside the watch movement, and it’s also used to protect the watch dial at the very top part of the watch.

 The watch glass is an important part, as it protects the hands and the dial.
 Glass is also an important part of making a watch waterproof as it keeps water from getting inside and damaging the watch’s movement.
-A good quality watch glass is also scratch and shatter resistant.
+A good quality watch glass is also scratch and shatters resistant.

 When it comes to the watch’s glass, the sapphire crystal material is at the top.
-If your watch has a sapphire crystal glass, it means that it has the highest quality glass available today.
+If your watch has sapphire crystal glass, it means that it has the highest quality glass available today.
 As the name suggests, this type of watch glass is made of sapphire material.

 Are you interested in Sapphire Crystal watches?
-Most of our watch selection features Sapphire Crystal glass, discover more at your nearest The Time Place boutique.
+Most of our watch selection features Sapphire Crystal glass; discover more at your nearest The Time Place boutique.